Which of the following is NOT a balance sheet account? | Study Prep in Pearson+

 1

-Understand the structure of a balance sheet: A balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.
-It includes accounts that represent these categories.
+Step 1: Understand the structure of a balance sheet.
+A balance sheet is a financial statement that reports a company's assets, liabilities, and equity at a specific point in time.

-Identify the accounts listed in the problem: Inventory, Accounts Payable, Service Revenue, and Accounts Receivable.
+Step 2: Identify the types of accounts that appear on a balance sheet.
+These include asset accounts (e.g., Accounts Receivable, Prepaid Expenses), liability accounts, and equity accounts (e.g., Retained Earnings).

-Classify each account: Inventory and Accounts Receivable are asset accounts, Accounts Payable is a liability account, and Service Revenue is a revenue account.
+Step 3: Recognize that Sales Revenue is part of the income statement, not the balance sheet.
+Revenue accounts are used to report income earned during a specific period and are not included in the balance sheet.

-Recognize that revenue accounts are part of the income statement, not the balance sheet.
-Service Revenue is used to report income earned during a period, which is not included in the balance sheet.
+Step 4: Compare the given options to the types of accounts on a balance sheet.
+Retained Earnings, Accounts Receivable, and Prepaid Expenses are all balance sheet accounts, while Sales Revenue is not.

-Conclude that Service Revenue is NOT a balance sheet account because it belongs to the income statement, while the other accounts listed are part of the balance sheet.
+Step 5: Conclude that the correct answer is Sales Revenue, as it does not belong to the balance sheet but rather the income statement.

 Watch next